-Iowa Tax Filing Requirement (Nexus) for Out of State Business
+Iowa Tax Filing Requirement (Nexus) For Out of State Business

-Businesses located outside of Iowa frequently have representatives and/or employees in Iowa to maintain, establish, or further their market share within the state.
+Businesses located outside of Iowa frequently have representatives or employees in Iowa to maintain, establish, or further their market share within the state.
 The activities of these persons may create an Iowa tax filing requirement (nexus) for these businesses.

-The Iowa Department of Revenue attempts to maintain current and accurate information on this site.
+• The Iowa Department of Revenue attempts to maintain current and accurate information on this site.
 The information contained here is intended to generally alert the reader to our position on nexus and other issues.

 The Iowa Tax Research Library contains policy statements, letters of findings, orders, court decisions, and other materials.
 Research your issue carefully, as documents in the Iowa Tax Research Library may have been superseded.